…by Jonas E. Alexis

 [ Editor’s Note: Dear readers, I strongly recommend viewing the whole video at the end as it is one of the most interesting ones I have seen on the American civil rights topic.

-During my years in Atlanta I learned that it had charted its own path toward civil rights improvement during the flag fight controversy.
-I did a Jim Dean Journal Show was with ex-Governor, WWII disabled Vet Ernst Vandiver, where he described how Georgia dodge a lot of the early civil right turmoil that had gone on in Alabama.
+During my years in Atlanta, I learned that it had charted its own path toward civil rights improvement during the flag fight controversy.
+I did a Jim Dean Journal Show was with ex-Governor, WWII disabled Vet Ernst Vandiver, where he described how Georgia dodge a lot of the early civil rights turmoil that had gone on in Alabama.
 This was the first live audience I ever had

-All though there were a hand full of legislative hard liners that wanted civil rights legislation to proceed slowly, the majority, all white and all male, put a complete package together that passed with an overwhelming majority.
+All though there was a hand full of legislative hard liners that wanted civil rights legislation to proceed slowly, the majority, all white and all male, put a complete package together that passed with an overwhelming majority.
 You will need to hire a detective to find any mention of this in the historical record.

 As Gordon has so often said, “It’s a nasty world out there”…Jim W. Dean ]